O Brother, Where Art Thou?: Plot

-Three convicts, Ulysses Everett McGill, Delmar O'Donnell and Pete escape from a chain gang and set out to retrieve a treasure buried by Everett before the area is flooded to make a lake.
-The three fail to get on a train before getting a lift from a blind man driving a handcar.
+Three convicts, Pete, Delmar and leader Ulysses Everett McGill, escape from a chain gang to retrieve a buried treasure before the area is flooded to make a lake.
+The three get a lift from a blind man driving a handcar on a railroad.
 He tells them they will find a fortune, but not the one they seek.
-The trio make their way to Pete's cousin Wash's house.
-Where they get the chains off and then go to sleep in the barn.
-But Wash reports them to authorities for a bounty, the sheriff along with his men come and then torch the barn.
-Wash's son helps them escape in a car.
+The trio make their way to the house of Wash, Pete's cousin, who breaks off their shackles and feeds them.
+They sleep in the barn, but Wash reports them to Sheriff Cooley, who, along with his men, torches the barn.
+Wash's son helps them escape.
+The next day, Pete and Delmar get baptized in a river, but Everett refuses to join them.

-They pick up Tommy Johnson, a young black man who claims he sold his soul to the devil in exchange for the ability to play guitar (a legend told about blues musician Robert Johnson).
-In need of money, the four stop at a radio broadcast station where they record a song as the Soggy Bottom Boys.
-That night the trio and Tommy are found by the police after their car is discovered.
+They pick up Tommy Johnson, a young black man who claims he sold his soul to the devil in exchange for the ability to play guitar.
+In need of money, the four stop at a radio station where they record a song as the Soggy Bottom Boys.
+That night, the trio part ways with Tommy after their car is discovered by the police, and they briefly fall in with outlaw Baby Face Nelson.
 Unbeknownst to them, the recording becomes a major hit.

-While walking along the road they run into George Nelson fleeing from Police in his car and is looking for directions to Itta Bena.
-Nelson is trying to go for a record of robbing 3 banks in 2 hours.
-The trio help him rob the next bank, where an old lady comments that some people call Nelson "Baby Face".
-Enraged he shouts that he is George Nelson not Baby Face.
-That night around a campfire Nelson becomes depressed leaves his share of the money with the trio and wanders off alone.

-Driving the trio passes a river where Pete hears singing and the group encounters three women washing clothes and singing in the river.
-The women put them in a trance and they lose consciousness.
-Upon waking Delmar finds Pete's clothes lying next to him empty except for a toad inside.
-Delmar is convinced the women were sirens who transformed Pete into the toad.
-He puts the toad in a shoe box and they get lunch at a restaurant.
-There a one-eyed man posing as Bible salesman called Big Dan overhears them talking and invites them for a picnic.
-He then mugs them and kills the toad.
+Near a river, the group hears singing.
+They see three women washing clothes and singing.
+The women give them corn whiskey and they lose consciousness.
+Upon waking, Delmar finds Pete's clothes lying next to him, empty except for a toad.
+Delmar is convinced the women were Sirens who transformed Pete into the toad.
+Later, one-eyed Bible salesman Big Dan invites them for a picnic lunch, then mugs them and kills the toad.